 How can you know if you have an extroverted or introverted personality?

 There are informal tests all over the internet that will estimate this for you.
-For the purpose of this article, though, a super-simple test is whether you feel fine in fairly noisy environments, you speak quite loudly, and you tend to choose a high volume setting when playing music or movies (separate to any hearing impediment, of course).
+For the purpose of this article, though, a super-simple test is whether you feel fine in fairly noisy environments, speak quite loudly, and tend to choose a high volume setting when playing music or movies (separate to any hearing impediment, of course).
 If so, there’s a good probability that you will profile as an extrovert.

 You might even feel that having music on helps you to work.
 Why?
 I’ll tell you in a minute.

 Alternatively, if you are more introverted, hearing other people talking nearby is most likely intensely distracting.
 You probably prefer to keep the TV (the what?!) at a lower volume, and may yourself speak at a lower volume.
 The idea of anything other than quiet classical music helping someone to work seems zany to you.

 Neurological differences between introverts and extroverts

 Contrary to popular understanding, the introversion-extroversion continuum is far less about personality and social behaviour than it is about God-given neurology.

 If you are a true extrovert, the reason you are more tolerant of noise and other stimulation is actually that less of that data is making it through to the keeper.
 Your senses have a narrower bandwidth, meaning it takes louder, brighter or busier stimuli to register fully in your brain.

 In fact, studies show that given control over headset volume, extroverts choose a higher volume than introverts – and perform better on cognitive tests administered via that headset when they do so.

 Conversely, introverts are equipped with a kind of neurological broadband.
 If this is you, then quieter, duller stimuli are sufficient to register fully in your brain, and are optimal for your cognitive performance.
 You are, very literally, more sensitive.
 Even your sense of touch may have higher acuity than that of an extrovert.